natehouk/flow-ai-hackathon-2023/README.md

 OPENAI_API_KEY="<openai-api-key>"
 WHISPER_API_KEY="<whisper-api-key>"
 GPT_MODEL="gpt-4"
-SYSTEM_PROMPT="Follow these rules:\n* Your job is to summarize data inputs into bullet points.\n* Be concise.\n* Always show most important information as the top bullet point.\n* Emphasize important parts in bold using Markdown.\n* Companies, names and proper nouns should be in italic using Markdown.\n* Never write more than five bullet points.\n* The bullet points, bold and italic should be formatted using Markdown."
+SYSTEM_PROMPT="Follow these rules: 1) Your job is to summarize data inputs into bullet points.
+2) Be concise.
+3) Always show most important information as the top bullet point.
+4) Emphasize important parts in bold using Markdown.
+5) Companies, names and proper nouns should be in italic using Markdown.
+6) Never write more than five bullet points.
+7) The bullet points, bold and italic should be formatted using Markdown."
 ```

 Remember that your costs will be affected by the GPT model chosen.

-Configuring the system prompt is important for giving your LLM flair and setting up the constraints of the inference.
-The default system prompt is:
+Configuring the system prompt is important for giving your LLM flair and setting up the constraints of the inference:

-> Follow these rules:
-> * Your job is to summarize data inputs into bullet points.
-> * Be concise.\n* Always show most important information as the top bullet point.
-> * Emphasize important parts in bold using Markdown.
-> * Companies, names and proper nouns should be in italic using Markdown.
-> * Never write more than five bullet points.
-> * The bullet points, bold and italic should be formatted using Markdown.
+> SYSTEM_PROMPT="Follow these rules: 1) Your job is to summarize data inputs into bullet points.
+2) Be concise.
+3) Always show most important information as the top bullet point.
+4) Emphasize important parts in bold using Markdown.
+5) Companies, names and proper nouns should be in italic using Markdown.
+6) Never write more than five bullet points.
+7) The bullet points, bold and italic should be formatted using Markdown."

 You can copy the file `.env-template` to `.env` and use it as a template for your configuration.